 - Jaundice characterized by the yellowish color of the skin

 - Eye problems, such as inflamed retina

 Symptoms of perinatal CMV infection are:

-> - Abnormal blood test results, such as low platelet count
+- Abnormal blood test results, such as low platelet count and high liver enzymes

-> - Lung inflammation and infection
+- Lung inflammation and infection

 Acquired CMV infection may not usually cause symptoms.
 If symptoms do occur, they are similar to mononucleosis infections, causing low-grade fever, sore throat, swollen lymph nodes, fatigue, and loss of appetite.
 The symptoms may resolve in a few days to weeks.

 CMV infections are rarely diagnosed in the mother due to a lack of symptoms.
 However, if your baby’s doctor suspects CMV infection in your baby, they may run a few tests for a proper diagnosis (1).